1542shin/portfolio/README.md

 # Shin Portfolio

-This is my web portfolio made with React/Redux library.
+This is my web portfolio made with React library.
 Learn about me and the web projects I worked on.

 ## Live Demo